 Hear what it was like to live through the 1976 drought from the people who were there, take in the dramatic experiences of firefighters battling wildfires in the UK and watch videos that break down the misconceptions about water shortage and drought in the UK, featuring people on the frontline of its impacts today.

-The Drought and Water Scarcity Programme has produced a variety of videos.
+Communications experts on the About Drought programme have produced a series of informative and evocative videos and podcasts which bring the research to life for all ages and audiences.
 This page brings together videos from programme events and webinars, and provides links to projects’ YouTube channels.

 View all AboutDrought videos via our YouTube playlist.

 A real challenge to communicating the urgent need to change our behaviour around water use – whether you are a water company, managing a waterway or creating policy – is the inbuilt misconception in the UK that it’s always wet and rainy, that drought is only an issue in other parts of the world.

 About Drought series of Drought Myth Busting videos debunks popular misconceptions – such as ‘Droughts Only Happen In Summer’ and ‘Britain Is Wet: Droughts Don’t Happen Here’ – through interviews on location with people on the frontline of water shortages, such as father and daughter dairy farmers David and Fran Herdman as well as About Drought experts.
 These are available on the About Drought YouTube channel.

 Drought myths #1.
 Britain is wet: droughts don’t happen here

 The drought myth “Britain is wet: droughts don’t happen here” is busted by Professor Len Shaffrey (University of Reading), David and Fran Herdman (dairy farmers) and Dr Rebecca Pearce (University of Exeter).

 Drought myths #2.
 Droughts only happen in the summer